£40 M&S Gift Card welcome gift

 2. Accidental Death Benefit

 Accidental Death Benefit covers you from application through to the acceptance decision (up to 90 days).
-So even if you or Legal & General decide not to go ahead with the plan, you will still have some cover during this period.
+So even if you or Legal & General decide not to go ahead with the policy, you will still have some cover during this period.

 3. Critical Illness Cover and Waiver of Premium